RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/INTERROGATION_SYSTEM.md

 - [ ] **Response Logic**
   - [ ] Implement response selection based on action and evidence
-  - [ ] Apply personality-based stress modifiers
+  - [ ] Determine if doubt/accusation is correct or wrong
-  - [ ] Handle low/medium/high stress responses
+  - [ ] Apply stress only for wrong doubts/accusations
   - [ ] Implement confession triggers for correct accusations
+  - [ ] Implement self-dismissal at 100% stress

 ### Interrogation Flow
 - [ ] **Session Management**